 The job of the digestive system is to break down the food we eat into smaller units, so we can use it as energy to keep our body going.
 It does many magnificent things to keep your body fit.

-You will need to use the information below to answer the questions in this worksheet.
+Look carefully at the information below - you will need to use it to answer the questions in this activity.

 |Mouth||Contains teeth which cut and tear food before we swallow it, also produces saliva which helps to break down sugars and lubricates the food.|

 |Oesophagus||A tube of muscle that connects the mouth and the stomach.|

 |Stomach||A muscle bag that churns and mixes food.
 Some proteins are broken down here.
 The stomach contains strong acid which kills any bacteria that may have been consumed with the food.|

 |Small intestine||A long, narrow tube made of muscle.
 The final stages of food breakdown occur here before small, useful food molecules are absorbed into the blood.|